home

 Fast-forward to today and I find myself using Redis in much the same way.
 I just cannot overstate how useful and simple it is to use.
 Like a swiss army knife, if you are looking at Redis trying to understand what unique problem is solves, then you'll probably miss its true beauty.
 There isn't anything you can do in Redis that you can't do using something else.
 The joy of Redis is how simple and intuitive some things are to do.
 It's also worth mentioning that it has well-documented, predictable and insane performance characteristics.

 Every project and every organization should have Redis servers available for developers to leverage.
 Sometimes you'll use Redis for very specific purposes.
-For example, core parts of mogade use Redis for ranking and statistics.
 But once the server is there, you'll find all types of good reasons to make use of it.

 The most basic is as a simple caching engine.
 Maybe you don't need a full blown memcached setup, but since you already have Redis setup, why not leverage its caching capabilities?
 Time to live, efficient get/set, drivers that support consistent hashing and so on.